Environmental Studies

 ENS 550.
 Capstone Closure.
 4 Hours.

 Application of fundamentals in a professional setting; meets program and campus requirements for master's degree closure.
 NOTE: If ENS 550 is not completed during the initial four-hour enrollment, students must register for ENS 557 for zero credit hours (one billable hour) each fall and spring semester until the requirements for ENS 550 are completed.
 Students who complete ENS 550, but earn a No Credit grade, must repeat ENS 550 within one year.
 A second grade of No Credit will preclude a student from earning an ENS degree.
-Course Information: Prerequisite: Approved Internship Plan; 28 + hours, including the ENS core.
-420248.
+Course Information: Prerequisites: Approved Internship Plan; 28 + hours, including the ENS core.

 ENS 551.
 Environmental Natural Sciences.
 4 Hours.